How eTRF Improves Blood Sugar Control And Blood Pressure

 In the morning, insulin sensitivity and pancreatic beta-cell responsiveness are naturally elevated, allowing efficient handling of post-meal blood glucose following the cortisol awakening response.
 As the day progresses, insulin sensitivity declines.
 In the evening, rising melatonin levels inhibit insulin secretion, preparing the body for overnight fasting and cellular repair.

 Eating late at night forces glucose processing to occur during a biologically inappropriate window, contributing to post-prandial hyperglycaemia and long-term metabolic stress.
-Persistent circadian misalignment of this nature is increasingly recognised as a contributor to metabolic dysfunction and circadian rhythm disruption.
+Frank Scheer and colleagues at Brigham and Women’s Hospital demonstrated that persistent circadian misalignment of this nature is increasingly recognised as a contributor to metabolic dysfunction and circadian rhythm disruption.

 Cardiovascular Impact: Blood Pressure Regulation

-Clinical trials of eTRF have demonstrated clinically meaningful reductions in systolic blood pressure in individuals with insulin resistance and pre-diabetes.
+Clinical trials of eTRF, including the landmark 2018 study by Sutton et al. published in Cell Metabolism, have demonstrated clinically meaningful reductions in systolic blood pressure in individuals with insulin resistance and pre-diabetes.
 These effects appear to occur independently of weight loss, suggesting a direct influence of circadian-aligned fasting on vascular physiology.

-Longer fasting windows may also be associated with increased expression of autophagy-related pathways in some tissues, supporting mitochondrial efficiency and cellular resilience within the cardiovascular system.
+Longer fasting windows may also be associated with increased expression of autophagy-related pathways in some tissues.
+Research by Mani et al. on SIRT1-dependent autophagy suggests these mechanisms can support mitochondrial efficiency and cellular resilience within the cardiovascular system.

 Implementing eTRF: A Clinical Comparison